Explore what we have to offer preschool, primary and secondary school groups.

 The exhibition experience is complemented by a unique printed resource, tailored for each school level and available to each student to take home.
 It addresses the exhibition themes through engaging activities, and serves as the perfect aide memoire to the students’ visit.

-In addition to the interactive guided tour experience, our da Vinci Challenge workshops (additional S$3 per student) complement the themes and artwork on display in the exhibition.
-All workshops are led by our trained docents, last one hour and are available for K1, K2, Primary and Secondary students unless otherwise stated.
+In addition to the guided tour experience, our The Deep workshops (additional S$3 per student) complement the themes and objects on display in the exhibition.
+All workshops are led by our trained docents, lasts one hour and are available for K1, K2, Primary and Secondary students unless otherwise stated.

-Please note that we may request assistance from the adults accompanying your class during the Da Vinci Challenge workshops, as many students will benefit from this additional input.
+Please note that we may request assistance from the adults accompanying your class during The Deep workshops, as many students will benefit from this additional input.

 Educators will learn more about the exhibition, workshops and printed resources that we have to offer to their students during their visit here at ArtScience Museum.

 - Photography: Painting with Light: Cyanotypes (Available for ArtScience Outreach & NAC Tote Board Arts Grant)

 - Photography: Fun with Photograms (Available for ArtScience Outreach & NAC Tote Board Arts Grant)